 Why Is the Developing Agent Program Important?

-Starting your own business is a big change that affects you and your family, friends and community.
-You’ll need to learn the ins and outs of a new career as a full-time insurance agent, which can be challenging, especially if you’re accustomed to a typical 9-to-5 job.
+Starting your own business is a big change that affects you, your family and your community.
+You’ll need to learn the ins and outs of working as a full-time insurance agent, which can be challenging, especially if you’re accustomed to a 9-to-5 job.
 We created the Developing Agent Program as a trial period for potential agents to learn the ropes.
-This program equips developing agents with an understanding of both client needs and teaches you about the products and services that Farm Bureau offers.
+This training program helps you learn about managing client needs and teaches you about the products and services that Farm Bureau offers.

 What Can I Expect in the Developing Agent Program?

-The Developing Agent Program lasts 1-3 months, but you won’t have to quit your current job while you’re participating in the program.
-Even if you decide becoming an insurance agent with Farm Bureau isn’t the right option for you, you’ll still gain valuable business experience, and you’ll get a feel for what it’s like to run your own business.
+The Developing Agent Program lasts 1-4 months, but you won’t have to leave your current position while you participate in the program.
+What if you decide becoming an insurance agent with Farm Bureau isn’t the right option for you?
+You’ll still gain valuable business experience, including what it’s like to run your own business.

 Hands-on Business Experience

-The Developing Agent Program is a training opportunity that allows potential agents to experience the typical day-to-day life of a contracted Farm Bureau agent.
+The Developing Agent Program allows potential agents to experience the typical day-to-day life of a Farm Bureau agent.
 In this practical experience, you’ll actually meet with prospective clients, learn about Farm Bureau expectations and commitments and work toward sales goals.

 Becoming a Farm Bureau agent means you have a support system rooting for you.
-From the very beginning, you'll work closely with an agency manager who will act as your personal professional mentor.
-Your agency manager is your resource for information about Farm Bureau offerings, insurance industry trends and the latest technology updates you can use to help grow your business.
-During the Developing Agent Program, your mentor will also let you know how you’re progressing through the course and will offer tips for success.
+From the very beginning, you'll work closely with a District Manager who will act as your personal professional mentor.
+Your District Manager is your go-to for information about Farm Bureau offerings, insurance industry trends and even business-building tech resources.
+During the Developing Agent Program, your mentor will also let you know how you’re progressing and offer tips for success.